 Real-time data access:

-RFID tags can store and transmit more data when compared to many other ID methods.
-This in itself allows for real-time access to information regarding each mouse’s condition and behaviour.
-The researcher’s access to critical information is therefore enabled without the requirement for direct contact with the mouse.
+Glass transponder RFID tags can store and transmit more data than many other identification methods.
+This enables researchers to access real-time information on each mouse’s condition and behaviour without the need for direct handling, supporting both efficiency and animal welfare.

 High throughput: